haf-decent/usbrelay/README.md

 ```

 #### setStates
 The setStates method can be used to specify desired states for each Board.
+It's best used in the case that you have multiple pre-defined configurations you want to swtich between.
 There are two ways to construct your input stateArray:

 1. Single Array